la2050/challenge/_2021/connect/rainbow-labs-empowering-lgbtq-youth-one-lab-at-a-time.md

   problematic behavior.
 Grant funds will act on the intervention of mentoring.
   We will expand our summer pilot program's success to five high schools by January 2022.
 Mentors and youth will meet ten hours each week for program.
   Funding will support: -Curriculum Design: Curriculum will focus on storytelling and entrepreneurship.
 Youth will explore different ways to express their stories through podcasts, videos, cover letters, and college essays.
 Our second module, entrepreneurship, will focus on the elements of business development and forming relationships with LGBQT+ professionals.
   Youth will be given funding to support their business development idea.
   -Full-Time Program Manager: The program manager will support on-going programming with mentors and youth. -Youth Advisory Council: Ten youth will serve on our youth advisory council, where they'll provide feedback on our mentors and program activities. -Program Supplies & Events: We'll be hosting monthly mentor-mentee events.
 Program supplies will support mentors to reach their youth effectively. -Program Evaluation: A program evaluator will support the implementation and analysis of our surveys.
-'What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?': "This program is in early-stage development.
+'What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?': >-
+  This program is in early-stage development.
 The foundation of our success will be how our program will need to adjust from a pilot to an after-school program.
 Our goals for our program include: (1) Build positive mentor/mentee relationships; (2) Build positive peer relationships; and (3) Provide an environment for LGBTQ+ youth that is safe and inclusive.
 To measure these goals, we'll conduct a pre an post survey with youth and mentors.
-We anticipate the following outcomes:  •\t90% of mentees report having a positive relationship with their mentor at the end of the program •\t90% of mentors report having a positive relationship with their mentee(s) at the end of the program •\t90% of youth participants report that they enjoyed connecting to other young people in the queer community •\t90% of youth participants report that the program was a safe space for them •\t90% of mentors report that the program created a safe environment"
+We anticipate the following outcomes: • 90% of mentees report having a positive relationship with their mentor at the end of the program • 90% of mentors report having a positive relationship with their mentee(s) at the end of the program • 90% of youth participants report that they enjoyed connecting to other young people in the queer community • 90% of youth participants report that the program was a safe space for them • 90% of mentors report that the program created a safe environment
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '100' Describe how Los Angeles County will be different if your work is successful.: >- Mentors are life-changing, especially for LGBTQ+ youth who do not have near as much access to mentors as other youth.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '100' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '150' Describe how Los Angeles County will be different if your work is successful.: >- Mentors are life-changing, especially for LGBTQ+ youth who do not have near as much access to mentors as other youth.
 In Los Angeles, for LGBTQ+ youth, finding a mentoring program that aligns with their needs.
 Also, they battle the other typical program access challenges such as transportation, time, and cost.
 We envision a Los Angeles, where LGBTQ+ youth feel supported, safe, and empowered.
 No LGBTQ+ youth will face dropping out at school or feel isolated because of who they are.
 With our program, we will eliminate those challenges and increase access to mentoring for LGBTQ+ youth.
 LGBTQ+ youth will move on from our program graduating high school and college, forming deep relationships with their peers, and building the next new world-changing business In this grant year, we plan to reach 100 youth and engage 25 mentors in weekly empowering activities.
 Over five years, we plan to engage 1,000 youth and 500 mentors to expand our reach to additional afterschool providers.
 Describe the role of collaborating organizations on this project.: ''